 Fallen Warrior Scholarship Fund – Established to provide financial assistance in the form of scholarships to U.S. military Family members of our Fallen Warriors in their pursuit of higher education.

 Federal Pell Grant Program – U.S. Department of Education – 2.ed.gov/programs– Provides need-based grants to low-income undergraduate and certain postbaccalaureate students to promote access to postsecondary education.
 Grants may be used at any one of approximately 5,400 participating postsecondary institutions.

 Federal Supplemental Educational Opportunity Grant (FSEOG) – 2.ed.gov/programs – Provides need-based grants to low-income undergraduate students to promote access to postsecondary education.
-Students can receive these grants at anyone of approximately 4,000 participating postsecondary institutions.
-Priority is given to those students with "exceptional need” (those with the lowest expected Family contributions, [EFCs], at the institution) and those who are also Federal Pell Grant (see # 84.063, also under the topical heading "Federal Student Aid”) recipients.
+Students can receive these grants at any one of approximately 4,000 participating postsecondary institutions.
+Priority is given to those students with "exceptional need” (those with the lowest expected family contributions, [EFCs], at the institution) and those who are also Federal Pell Grant (see # 84.063, also under the topical heading "Federal Student Aid”) recipients.